saga-gis/saga-gis/saga-gis/src/accessories/templates/template4saga-tools/readme.txt

 ___________________________
 Configuration and building

 Project configuration for your building environment expects CMake installed on your system (see https://cmake.org/ for details).
+The library name is derived from the project's folder name.
+Simply rename the folder name before running CMake.
 In the simplest case the building procedure can then look like this (example for Linux):

 > cd ~/my_tool_library
 > mkdir build